61 pages 2 hours read

 Plot Summary

-Snorri returns with Freya to his stronghold at Halsar.
+Snorri returns to his stronghold at Halsar with Freya.
 There, Freya meets Ylva, Snorri’s first wife and Bjorn’s stepmother.
 Snorri marries Freya in a hurried ceremony the next day.
 Ylva is a volva, a witch who can use runic magic.
 She performs a ceremony in which the goddess Hlin claims Freya as her child by marking her with a blood tattoo.
-Afterward, Snorri orders Bjorn to train and protect Freya.
-That night, Ylva prevents Snorri from consummating the marriage to Freya.
+After, Snorri orders Bjorn to train and protect Freya.
+That night, Ylva prevents Snorri from consummating the marriage.
 To substitute for this part of the ritual, they bind Freya to Snorri with a blood oath.